 A strong understanding of consent as an enthusiastic and unequivocal yes is essential to reversing the culture that our teens have grown up in.
 The amazing thing is the way my students responded to the conversation.
 Our students want a better way, it is our responsibility to show it to them, even if it is scary, especially when it might make us uncomfortable.

 Our students are paying attention.
 They do care about what is going on in the world.
 They do listen and are capable of advanced thought.
 I am done selling out the ninth-graders that traipse through my room every day.
-The news will no longer invade my classroom, instead I will invite it.@11 months ago with 7 notes
+The news will no longer invade my classroom, instead I will invite it.@1 year ago with 7 notes

 #end rape #END VICTIM BLAMING #stop victim blaming #stop rape #awareness #education #inspiration